InjectiveLabs/sdk-python/README.md

 $ pipenv install

 # connecting to Injective Exchange API
-# and listening for new orders
+# and listening for new orders from one specific spot market
-$ python examples/exchange_api_example/examples/example.py
+$ python examples/exchange_api_example/examples/spot_exchange_rpc/8_StreamOrdersRequest.py

 # sending a msg with bank transfer
 # signs and posts a Tx to the Injective Chain